openhwgroup/core-v-mcu/docs/doc-src/efpga_subsystem.rst

 ===============
 This is the eFPGA subsystem from QuickLogic.
 Based on ArcticPro 2 architecture

 Subsystem Architecture
 ----------------------
+The eFPGA block is an array of 32x32 SLC's (Super Logic Cells), each SLC is composed of 2 LUT5s and 4 LUT4s

 eFPGA Subsystem Components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Functional Description
 ~~~~~~~~~~~~~~~~~~~~~~

 Logic Cell
 ^^^^^^^^^^